 “Our Runners’ Clinic helps all types of runners progress in their strength training and functional training while focusing on injury prevention through research-based methods,” Stone said.
 “Even professional athletes can have muscle imbalances.
 Running is not all about the quads or hamstrings; hip movement and core strength can impact form.
 This is why assessing your running biomechanics is so important.”

-For more information about improving athletic performance and injury prevention, visit: froedert.com/pep.
+Learn more about improving athletic performance and injury prevention.